tukasa0001/TownOfHost/README-EN.md

 Team : Crewmates<br>
 Decision : Crewmate<br>

-When the Snitches complete their tasks, the name of the Impostors will change to red.
+When the Snitches complete their tasks, the name of the Impostors will change to red.<br>
-However, when the number of their tasks are low, it will be notified to the Impostors.
+However, when the number of their tasks are low, it will be notified to the Impostors.<br>

 ### Jester